microsoft/azure-pipelines-task-lib/node/docs/vsts-task-lib.md

 <div id="tasksetResult">
 ### task.setResult <a href="#index">(^)</a>
 Sets the result of the task.
-If the result is Failed (1), then execution will halt.
+This does not affect execution.
+If not set, task will be Succeeded.
 ```javascript
 setResult(result:TaskResult, message:string):void
 ```

 Param | Type | Description
 --- | --- | ---
-result | TaskResult | TaskResult enum of Success or Failed.
-If the result is Failed (1), then execution will halt. message | string | A message which will be logged and as an error issue if the result is Failed.
+result | TaskResult | TaskResult enum of Succeded or Failed. message | string | A message which will be logged and as an error issue if the result is Failed.